dapr/dotnet-sdk/samples/Client/README.md

-# Dapr Client Sample
+# Dapr Client examples

-The client sample shows how to use the Dapr Client to:
+The following examples will show you how to:

 - Invoke services
 - Publish events
 - Use the state store to get, set, and delete data

-## Prerequistes
+## Prerequisites

 * [.Net Core SDK](https://dotnet.microsoft.com/download)
 * [Dapr CLI](https://github.com/dapr/cli)